-The strategy is much larger and serves a much larger purpose and end game.
+The strategy is much larger and serves a much greater purpose and end game.

-Before you ever start to implement the tactics mentioned above, you first need to address all of your business goals and all of your business challenges to reach your target markets.
+Before you start to implement tactics, you first need to address all of your business goals and the challenges you have reaching your target markets.

 And that is the essence of your digital marketing strategy.

-Therefore, you need to create the digital strategy before implementing the digital tactics.
+You need to create the digital strategy first before implementing your digital tactics.

-No matter if you are working with a digital marketing agency or flying solo, the first step to starting your digital strategy is to conduct a marketing assessment.
+So, no matter if you are working with a digital marketing agency or flying solo, one of the first steps in your digital research when developing your digital strategy is to conduct a marketing and sales assessment.

 It includes a marketing assessment of both your business and all of your current marketing activities.

-- An evaluation of how well your various marketing and sales activities are performing
+It should also include an assessment of your sales process and activities, and evaluate how well your various marketing and sales activities are performing.

 Conducting a Marketing Assessment on Your Business